 There are many reasons patients will not discuss feelings of depression or anxiety.
 They fear that their doctors will turn the tables and blame their chronic pain on those feelings.
 This has happened to me.

 Depression and anxiety do not cause arthritis!
-Poorly managed autoimmune diseases cause depression and anxiety!Tweet
+But poorly managed #chronicpain may cause depression and anxiety!Tweet

 What could help a newly diagnosed patient

 - A pamphlet or similar resource outlining the stages of grief and how they relate to losing the life they had.